Alex-Bishka/ml-fun/mnist-mech-interp/Finding-Notes.md

 - performance from our deep supervision has minor-to-negligible performance loss to the identical network that does not utilize the auxilary loss from deep supervision
 - we can beat baseline performance - how can we do it consistently???
   - we were able to do so on two layer sub features, but only on the final layer...
+- decay on the loss factor can improve performance, while also maintaining some amount of interpretability

-While not deep supervision:
+**While not deep supervision:**
 - we have shown that an NN can solve for both the local minima and constraints place on intermediate features

-What we need to do:
+**What we need to do:**
 - better visuals for our 4->2->classify architecture
 - more exploration of random subfeature starting states
   - getting a good sample here could be interesting for determining the importance of our network